adiianni8/BioDRUMs-1/README.md

 * Main glycosylated proteoforms (intact or at chain level), when deglycosylation is not possible ot residual glycoforms are still present in the sample after deglycosylation

-* Deglycosylated forms (e.g. after PNGase‑F treatment)
+* Deglycosylated forms (e.g., after PNGase‑F treatment)

 **Output:**